vacp2p/rfc/waku.md

 **Devp2p TCP port blockable:**

-By default Devp2p runs on an odd, high valued port.
+By default Devp2p runs on port `30303`, which is not commonly used for any other service.
 This means it is easy to censor, e.g. airport WiFi.
-This can be mitigated somewhat by running on e.g. port 80 or 443, but there are still outstanding issues.
+This can be mitigated somewhat by running on e.g. port `80` or `443`, but there are still outstanding issues.
 See libp2p and Tor's Pluggable Transport for how this can be improved.

 ## Appendix B: Implementation Notes